 Minimum prerequisites for entrance: Minimum requirements include a bachelor’s degree and undergraduate preparation in calculus, physics, biology, and chemistry, both physical and organic.
 To qualify for admission, applicants must demonstrate strong enthusiasm and ability for the vigorous pursuit of scientific knowledge for optimal human health.
 Applicants are required to take the Graduate Record Examination (GRE) General Test in time to meet the application deadline in early December.

 Program requirements: The program offers a firm foundation in the basic biomedical sciences, as well as in epidemiology and biostatistics.
 It also features interdisciplinary training, as students take courses in several different departments to meet their individual requirements.
-During the first two years of study, all students complete a minimum of 15 credits in core areas (molecular biology, cell biology, biochemistry, genetics, physiology, toxicology/cancer cell biology, and immunology/infectious diseases).
-Other requirements for the first two years include the following: courses in epidemiology, biostatistics, and the conduct of science; three 10-week laboratory rotations; 7.5 credits in critical-reading courses; and 5.0 elective credits.
-Elective courses taken during the first two years cover the principles of toxicology; introductory cancer biology; genetic toxicology; tumor cell metabolism; aging; lipid metabolism; human physiology; advanced respiratory physiology; and advanced topics in physiology, exposure biology, epigenetics, pathophysiology, immunology, cellular and molecular biology of parasites, immunobiology, and the science of human nutrition.
+During the first two years of study, all students complete a minimum of 15 credits in core areas.
+Core courses cover the principles of toxicology; introductory cancer biology; genetic toxicology; tumor cell metabolism; aging; lipid metabolism; human physiology; advanced respiratory physiology; and advanced topics in physiology, exposure biology, epigenetics, pathophysiology, immunology, cellular and molecular biology of parasites, immunobiology, and the science of human nutrition.
 Other requirements for the first two years include the following: courses in epidemiology, biostatistics, and the conduct of science; two to three 10-week laboratory rotations; 7.5 credits in critical-reading courses; and 5.0 elective credits.
 At the end of the second year, students take a preliminary qualifying examination to assess their ability and preparation for an original, laboratory-based scientific investigation.
 Students must write and defend a dissertation, generally within five to six years of beginning the program.

 All students enrolled in the program receive full tuition, health insurance, and stipend support for at least five years if they are making satisfactory progress toward the degree.
 Applicants are not required to complete the Statement of Financial Resources for Graduate Study application form or the Financial Aid Form in the application